|

 at Canary Wharf was written in the mid-1990s, when the Docklands

 project was still in its infancy.
-In later parts of the poem (in the section
+Later parts of the poem (for example,

-developments mushroom all around the original Canary Wharf tower; corporate
+around the original Canary Wharf tower (officially “1 Canada Square”).

-and a change of fortune would soon return the site to the gigantic desolation
+would soon return the place to the gigantic desolation of the derelict

-upon the individual his or her smallness and insignificance in the face
+tower, seeks to impress upon the individual his or her smallness and insignificance

-both the environment that the buildings occupied and the lives of the
+was to enhance both the environment his buildings occupied and the lives

 Fox